What is Dementia?

-It is encouraged that sufferers reminisce about their memories not only for cognitive stimulation but to enhance their mood in general.
+Encouraging sufferers to reminisce about their memories is not only for cognitive stimulation but also to enhance their mood in general.

 With 163,000 new cases of dementia occurring in England and Wales each year and health and social care resources and budgets stretched to breaking point, it has never been more important to receive high quality dementia care training.

 This is why we, at Caring for Care, offer a dementia awareness training course that aims to help anyone working or living with someone with dementia by providing you with the knowledge of understanding dementia and how to care for those with it.

 We’ll discusses many of the topics touched upon here in this blog such as common types of dementia and causes and symptoms plus many other vital subjects including the role of friends and relatives and non-verbal communication.
 By the end of the 3 hour course you’ll be more confident in supporting a dementia sufferer in a person centred way and improving their quality of life.